Rock Your Nonfiction Business Book Launch

 The list is an “editorial product,” not an objective compilation of information.
 You’ll need about 2,000 to 6,000 book sales in a week, but it’s based on a weighted list of select stores.
 The algorithm has never been revealed, but independent and brick-and-mortar bookstores “count” more than online stores, merchandise stores, and book-of-the-month clubs.

 There’s no official way to buy your way onto the NYT list.
 Bulk sales aren’t counted, so giant orders placed at Barnes & Noble are flagged and disqualified.
 Some authors with enough contacts have enlisted thousands of family members, friends, clients, and social media followers to purchase one or two copies at a time.
+Some authors who qualify have opted to pay six figures to hire a company to guarantee placement on the list.

 A book launch event is a great way to celebrate your accomplishment and make a big promotional splash.
 Consider hosting a book launch party, book signing, or summit to build your relationship with your readers.
 Joe’s book launch coincided with his annual True Grit summit, where he gifted attendees copies of his book.